target/huntlib/README.md

 ### Normalizing nesting dicts and lists

 Many times the data that we deal with is not well formatted for our purposes because it contains complex data structures inside itself and we need it to be more regular (e.g., when converting REST API data in JSON format to a pandas DataFrame).
-The `huntlib.util.flatten()` function may be just what you need!
+The `huntlib.data.flatten()` function may be just what you need!

 Given a dict or list that may itself contain other dicts or lists, `flatten()` will traverse the object recursively and bring all the data into a single dict with a single level of keys (making it 'flat').